tiptonspiderj/Serial-Communication-App/README.md

 ### Dependencies

-The dependencies are JavaFX v17 and the external jars included in the "lib" folder The runnable jar file is located in the "input" folder
+The dependencies are JavaFX v17 and the external jars included in the "lib" folder.

+The runnable jar file is located in the "input" folder
 ## Installation for Windows